 In my opinion, the Weber Kettle is the first Grill/Smoker that every person who is remotely interested in Barbecue should purchase.

-My Weber was given to me by my father and has lasted what seems to be forever - My model is so old that it doesn't even have what I'd deem "newer" features like the heat deflector on the handle, the thermometer on the lid, or the tuck-away lid holder.
+The first Weber Kettle I owned was given to me by my father and lasted me 12 years before I replaced it - The first model I used was so old that it didn't have what I'd deem "newer" features like the heat deflector on the handle, the thermometer on the lid, or the tuck-away lid holder.

 While those features would certainly be great to have, it just goes to show how long the Weber kettle can and will last.
 Not to mention, Weber is essentially synonymous with grilling.